juanka13v/design-landing-page/README.md

 To view the landing page locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/juanka13v/work-lading-page`
+1. Clone the repository: `git clone https://github.com/juanka13v/design-lading-page`
-2. Navigate to the project directory: `cd work-lading-page`
+2. Navigate to the project directory: `cd design-lading-page`
 3. Open the `index.html` file in your web browser.

 ## Screenshots